-Principle 2: Management and oversight (The organisation's management and oversight is accountable and has clearly defined responsibilities)
+Principle 2: Management and oversight (The organisation's management and oversight are accountable and have clearly defined responsibilities)

 The Office's Strategic Plan 2013-15 (Strategic Plan) provides a framework for the strategic direction of the Office with identifiable key measures of success.
 The Office's operational planning identifies how the key strategies in the Strategic Plan will be achieved through a detailed list of key projects, measures and targets.